 Upon making the decision to supplement with Creatine, it’s important to address what dosage and which protocol best suits your goals, as well as the best time to take it.

-Whether ‘cutting’, ‘lean mass gaining’ or simply in search of performance or health enhancement, creatine has it’s place, but what is the best way to elicit these adaptations?
+Whether ‘cutting’, ‘lean mass gaining’ or simply in search of performance or health enhancement, creatine has its place, but what is the best way to elicit these adaptations?
 Let’s take a look…

 ‘Loading’ is the most common form of supplementation.
 This entails a 5-7 day ‘load’ of 20-25g a day, taken in 4-5, 5g doses, 3 hours apart.

-There is no point to supplementing with any greater load, numerous studies having been conducted into >25g per day ‘loading’ and these have found no greater adaptations with increased intake when compared to the more traditional 20-25g load.
+There is no point to supplementing with any greater load, numerous studies have been conducted into >25g per day ‘loading’ and these have found no greater adaptations with increased intake when compared to the more traditional 20-25g load.